QuiltMC/quilt-template-mod/README.md

 # Quilt Template Mod

-The official Quilt template Mod.
+My personalized Quilt template Mod.
 You can use it as a template for your own mods!

+## Differences from the Official Mod
+- Added a build github action

 ## Usage